Jen McGowan: Kelly & Cal

+Rust Creek

+Starring Hermione Corfield, stars as college student Sawyer who becomes lost while on a road trip and is hunted by criminals who believe her to be a witness to their crimes.
+As she's punished by the elements and fleeing her hunters, she is forced into an uneasy alliance with an enigmatic loner who has shadowy intentions.
+The film was given a date and date release by IFC Midnight Films.
+Rust Creek spent more than a week on Netflix’s top ten movies list.

 Glass Elevator

 Glass Elevator (as Film Powered) was founded by McGowan, who explained, "I wanted to get to know more women so I could hire more women."

 In 2019, production studio Level Forward announced that it had acquired a 50% stake in the site and at Sundance 2019, it was announced that FilmPowered was changing its name to Glass Elevator.

 As of June 2019, Glass Elevator hosts a network of over 3,000 vetted women.